nikitavoloboev/data/focusing/rules.md

 - Spend time on phone mindfully.
 Read & be proactive.

 ## Web
 - Use Single Sign On where possible.
+Mark it accordingly in 1Password.
+FB preferred for social circle.

 ## SnippetsLab
 - Upload all non personal snippets as Gists.